JackPercival/chihuaWalk/README.md

 #### Google Geocoder API

 The Google Geocoder API is used whenever a user uploads or edits a dog posting.
 On form submision, I use the API to determine if the user provided address is valid.
 If it is valid, the Geocoder API sends back the latitude and longitude of the address, which allows me to plug those coordinates into the front end Google Map, and display the exact location of the dog on the interactable map.

+## Conclusion and What's Next

+Overall, I'm pretty happy with the overall look and function of ChihuaWalk.
+For future enhancements, I'd like to allow direct photo upload for dog images and user profile pictures.
+I would also like to implement live messaging between users and dog owners.
+I also want to implement creating and updating actual dog shelters.
+The site's main purpose is to help shelter dogs get adopted, so being able to have a dedicated shelter section would increase both shelter and dog visibility.
+Finally, I'd love to integrate Petfinder APIs into the site's functionality, so the application can display real dogs that are currently available for adoption, along with links to their petfinder bio.